 BAM is short for Brand Asset Management.

 BAM is short for Brand Asset Management.
 It’s the proprietary model used by Bader Rutter and other BBN partners for developing foundational assets for brand strategies that drive business results.
-To celebrate its 15th birthday in 2020, we spent 15 minutes talking with Rodger Jones, BAM director and co-developer, to share these top BAM facts:
+We spent 15 minutes talking with Rodger Jones, BAM director and co-developer, to share these top BAM facts:

 1. BAM is for brands.
 Engagements have been conducted by Bader Rutter and BBN partners for over 100 brands from around the world, including BENEO, Case IH, Castrol, Corteva Agriscience, Dow, Eastman Chemical, GE Healthcare, Generac, John Deere, Kellogg’s, Lenovo Data Center Group, Lufthansa Cargo, Miller Electric, Pfizer Animal Health, ROCKWOOL, Telekom Malaysia, VideoJet, Yell and Zoetis.

 2. BAM is global.
 BAM engagements span the globe in over 30 countries across six continents, including USA, Canada, Mexico, Morocco, Germany, France, Belgium, Italy, the United Kingdom, Netherlands, Sweden, Australia, Singapore, China, Japan, South Korea, Hong Kong, Malaysia and India.

 3. At first there were four.
 The original development team was composed of four experienced brand strategists from France, Germany, the United Kingdom and the United States.
 Rodger Jones was the USA co-developer from Bader Rutter.
 Today, there are over 20 BAM strategists across BBN agencies.